stef-timmermans/RPi-FSE-Truck/README.md

 This can be enabled via `sudo systemctl enable camera-control`.
 Likewise, it can be disabled via `sudo systemctl disable camera-control`.
 After enabling, this service will run after the Pi has sucessfully booted.

-**Notes:** The Pi at this point expects displays to connect to, and that this service will not run in headless mode or via X11-forwarding.
+**Note:** The Pi at this point expects displays to connect to; this service will not run in headless mode or via X11-forwarding.